stablekernel/aqueduct/source/docs/http/configure.md

 ## Preventing Resource Leaks

-When an Aqueduct application starts, the application and its `RequestSink`s will likely create services that they use to respond to requests.
+When an Aqueduct application starts, the application and its `ApplicationChannel`s will likely create services that they use to respond to requests.
 In order for application tests to complete successfully, these services must be "closed" when the application stops.
 For built-in services, like `PostgreSQLPersistentStore`, this happens automatically when `Application.stop()` is invoked.

 A `ServiceRegistry` automatically stops registered services.
 Registration looks like this: